open-policy-agent/opa/docs/docs/policy-language.md

 #### Undefined values

-`Undefined` values don't halt evaluation of template-strings.
 If a template-expression evaluates to an `undefined` value, the string `"<undefined>"` will be emitted instead.
 This means string interpolation is safe to use in cases where a string result is always expected, but not all expression values are guaranteed at evaluation time.